-The Genesis Chorale is a mixed choir of more than 60 voices who are based in and around the West Byfleet area of Surrey, performing both sacred and secular music.
+The Genesis Chorale is a mixed choir of more than 60 voices who are based in and around the Woking and West Byfleet area of Surrey, performing both sacred and secular music.

 Lewis Gaston took the post of Musical Director of The Genesis Chorale in December 2012.
 We look forward to a long and successful relationship with this up and coming young conductor.
-Rehearsal accompaniment is supplied by Julie Aherne on the piano.
+Rehearsal accompaniment is supplied by David Perkins on the piano.

 The choir has always set out to be the friendliest in the area.
 New members rarely leave, because a heavy emphasis is placed on enjoyment both at rehearsals and in concert.
 For this reason, auditions are not required, and voices of all standards are invited to join.
 An ability to read music is an advantage, but not essential.

 “Gemini Chorale” was founded in December 1979 under the Musical Directorship of Keith Mansfield.
 The first concert was given in October 1981.
 In the year 2000 Keith retired as Musical Director and the choir was renamed “Genesis Chorale”.

 Over the years the choir has grown to over 70 members.
 Each year they give Christmas, Easter and Summer concerts which include a mix of new and lesser known choral works alongside the better known favourites.